Hardesty Federal Complex

 The Hardesty Federal Complex is a 22 acre site in the Lykins neighborhood of Kansas City, Missouri.
 The complex is a significant Kansas City example of a Modern Industrial architectural style.
 Its history of redevelopment reflects one century of major shifts in American commerce, military logistics, and environmental and fair housing policy.

-The main building was constructed in 1919–1920 as a massive mail-order house for the National Cloak & Suit Company.
+The main building was constructed in 1919–1920 as a massive mail order warehouse for the National Cloak & Suit Company.
 It was acquired and expanded by the U.S. Army in 1941 to become the Kansas City Quartermaster Depot for global operations of World War II.
-The military's chemical treatment operations created severe and persistent soil and groundwater pollution that migrated up to 1/2 mi into the surrounding neighborhoods, posing possible public health risks for decades through a process known as vapor intrusion into homes.
+The military's chemical treatment operations created severe and persistent soil and groundwater pollution that migrated up to 1/2 mi into the surrounding neighborhoods, posing possible public health risks for decades through vapor intrusion into homes.

-After the war, the General Services Administration (GSA) reused the site for various federal offices until and military training it was vacated in the early 2000s.
+After the war, the General Services Administration (GSA) reused the site for various federal offices until it was vacated in the early 2000s.
 The GSA's cleanup of the brownfield site under the CERCLA pollution disaster framework was delayed for several years.

 In 2023, Arnold Development Group began a large-scale, publicly subsidized revitalization project to convert the complex into a mixed-use residential and commercial district.